 I work in a time limited way and will always work collaboratively to agree goals for therapy.

-I am registered with AXAPPP and Aviva Health Care Insurance companies.
+I am registered with a number of private insurers, including BUPA, AXAPPP, and Aviva Health Care Insurance companies.